 VALUES FOR LIFE

-As part of our school aim of 'growing skills for life', we work to support our children to be fully rounded, thoughtful and caring individuals.
+As part of our school aim of 'growing knowledge and skills for life', we work to support our children to be fully rounded, thoughtful and caring individuals.
 As a church school, promoting Christian values is an important part of this.
 Each half term, we focus on a different value across the school.
 The value is the theme for our collective worship (assemblies) and is also promoted and reflected upon across the school.
 With the children, we talk about the value becoming a virtue, developing from thoughts to actions.
 Information is also sent home to parents about how they can support children to develop and understand the value.

 The current value is chosen by our Ethos Committee from the 18 Values for Life published by Gloucester Diocese as the one that they feel will benefit the school at that time or that fits with festivals or events.

 As a school community we have selected 6 core values that we feel reflect the uniqueness of our school.
 They are: compassion, courage, friendship, generosity, thankfulness and perseverance.

 ALL SAINTS CHUCH, WETHERINGSETT

 We have strong links with our local church.
 Rev. Chrissie is one of our school governors and is very involved in school life and in particular Collective Worship.

 School services are held in the church at special times of the year - Harvest, Christmas and Easter.
 Children regularly visit the church as part of their RE learning during units on Christianity and plans are afoot to visit regularly for collective worship.